opennode/waldur-core/docs/api/customer.rst

 Supported filters are:

 - ?customer - matching of a customer uuid
-- ?username - matching of a owner username
+- ?username - matching of a customer owner username
-- ?full_name - matching of a owner full name
+- ?full_name - matching of a customer owner full name
-- ?native_name - matching of a owner native name
+- ?native_name - matching of a customer owner native name

 To add a new user to the customer, POST a new relationship to **customer-permissions** endpoint: